 In the event of your death, your annuity income may continue to be paid to a surviving spouse, civil partner or dependant if you have selected a joint life annuity.
 If you choose this option, the dependant may be asked to prove that they are financially dependent on you.

-The Lifetime Allowance is the maximum value of pension savings an individual is allowed to draw without incurring tax penalties.
-The amount is set by the government and from the 6 April 2016, was reduced to £1m.
-This remains unchanged for the 2017/18 tax year.
+The lifetime allowance is the maximum amount of pension savings you can build up without having to pay a tax charge.
+The amount is set by the government and is currently £1,073,100 for the 2023/24 tax year.

 Whenever you draw benefits from a pension scheme, these are tested against the lifetime allowance and your pension provider will tell you the percentage of the lifetime allowance you have used.